Things to do in Barcelona city

 Mercat de la Boqueria, or the Mercat de Sant Josep, is the colourful produce market on the Ramblas.
 The Boqueria market is the perfect place to start the day by tasting and experiencing Catalan flavours and smells.
 More info 'Mercat de la Boqueria'.

 The hospital is one of the prime examples of Catalan modernist architecture.
-With its main building and many pavilions, the former complex of Hospital de Sant Pau is one of my favorite (less touristy) spots in Barcelona.
+With its main building and many pavilions, the former complex of Hospital de Sant Pau is one of my favorite (less touristy) spots in Barcelona Spain.
 More info 'Hospital de Sant Pau'.

-One of the most popular and surprising ways to discover the city of Barcelona is by bicycle.
-The city has an extensive network of cycle paths, certainly also along the beach.
-Rent a bike yourself or join a bike ride with an inspiring English-speaking guide.
-More 'Cycling'.
+One of the most popular and surprising ways to discover the Barcelona tourist attractions is by bicycle.
+Barcelona city has an extensive network of cycle paths, certainly also along the beach.
+Rent a bike yourself or even better, join this bike tour with an inspiring guide and discover the best parts of the city.
+Find out more about bike tours: 'more info & bike tour bookings'.

-In addition to characteristic buildings and sights by Gaudi, such as the Sagrada Familia, Casa Mila, and Casa Batlló, Barcelona has many more unique buildings and landmarks that are worth visiting:
+In addition to characteristic buildings, Barcelona landmarks and sights by Gaudi, such as the Sagrada Familia, Casa Mila, and Casa Batlló, the city in Spain has many more unique buildings and Barcelona monuments that are worth visiting:

-In addition to the Museo Picasso, this Spanish city offers many other famous museums, such as the Miro Museum, Maritime museum, and the MNAC in Palau Nacional.
+In addition to the Museo Picasso, Barcelona city offers many other famous museums, such as the Miro Museum, Maritime museum, and the MNAC in Palau Nacional.

 Other famous places to visit in Barcelona

-Other attractions, landmarks, must-sees and places to visit in Barcelona are:
+Other attractions, landmarks, must-sees, things to do and places to visit in Barcelona Spain are:

 Barcelona is Spain's second-largest city with 1.6 million 'Barcelonians' and 4.9 million inhabitants for the wider metropolis.
 The city was founded over 2,000 years ago and played an important role for all those years, in part because of its strategic location by the sea.
 The hill Montjuic with its fort was strategically located with a view of the sea and the beach.
 In all those centuries, metropolis Barcelona was influenced by different cultures.

-Over the years, Barcelona has been welcoming to the rest of the world.
-That is why the city shows many influences and historical sights and landmarks from the 1888 and 1929 World Fairs, as well as the 1992 Olympics.
+Over the years, Barcelona Spain has been welcoming to the rest of the world.
+That is why the city shows many influences and historical Barcelona sights and Barcelona landmarks from the 1888 and 1929 World Fairs, as well as the 1992 Olympics.
 Combine this with its mild, pleasant mediterranean climate, delicious Catalan cuisine, a vibrant nightlife, a paradise of shops, and the many works by artists and architects such as Gaudi, Picasso, and Miro.
 All of this has made Barcelona a top tourist destination, number seven on the list of the most visited cities in Europe.
-Prepare your Barcelona city trip carefully, for the hotels are popular and attractions such as the Sagrada Familia and Park Güell have long queues and are often sold out.
-Take your time to read through all the tips for your visit to Barcelona, and you'll be sure to have some unforgettable days in this wonderful city.
+Prepare your Barcelona city trip carefully; the hotels are popular and tourist attractions such as the Sagrada Família and Park Güell have long queues and are often sold out.
+Take your time to read through all the tips for your Barcelona visit, and you'll be sure to have some unforgettable days in this wonderful city.

 What are the sights in Barcelona?